 1. Descriptive Analysis

-Descriptive analysis is the numerical way to get insights about the data.
+Descriptive analysis is the numerical way to get insights into the data.
 In the descriptive analysis, we get a summarized value of the numerical variables.
 Suppose you are analyzing the sales data of a car manufacturer.
 In the literature of descriptive analysis, you will seek questions like what is the mean, mode of the selling price of a car type, what was the revenue incurred by selling a particular type of car, etc. We can get the central tendency and the dispersion of the numerical variables of the data using this type of analysis.
-In most practical data science use cases, a descriptive analysis will help you to get the high-level information of the data and getting used to the data set.
+In most practical data science use cases, a descriptive analysis will help you to get high-level information on the data and get used to the data set.
 Important terminologies of the descriptive analysis are: